echoedinvoker/nodejs-jonas/11-model-data-and-adv-mongoose/153-populate/memo.md

 ![Alt remove populate in tour controller](pic/07.jpg)

 ## **Use populate in the query middleware**

+> To avoid writing the same codes over and over again, we decided to write the populate to a new query middleware.

 ![Alt written populate in the query middleware](pic/08.jpg)